-Turntable displays for your dollhouse can be expensive, but also a good investment if you will just have one dollhouse.
+Turntable displays for your dollhouse can be expensive, but also a good investment, if you plan on only having one dollhouse.
 A drawback to turntables is that your dollhouse may collide with neighboring objects while being rotated.
 For this reason, they must be kept in a spacious area to do their job as intended.

 You can buy a separate rotating table top, which can accommodate your desired landscaping and miniatures.

-You can buy an inexpensive, metal turntable to hold your dollhouse wherever you set it.
-If you decide to use it to display your dollhouse, you may want to add a sheet of felt underneath, so you do not damage your furniture.
+You can also buy an inexpensive, metal turntable, to hold your dollhouse, wherever you position it.
+These metal turntables were intended to be used during assembly, but they will work fine for a fully assembled dollhouse.
+If you decide to use it to display your dollhouse, you may want to add a sheet of felt underneath the turntable, so you do not damage your furniture.